 Venezuela is a developing nation but is in the upper half of the world's economies.
 Located in northern South America along the Atlantic Ocean (west of Guyana and east of Colombia), the climate is extremely diverse with classifications that range from dry (arid) to humid equatorial (no dry season), with cooler temperatures in some high-altitude areas.

 See also: Library article for Yellow Fever

 An official yellow fever vaccination certificate may be required depending on your itinerary.
 Vaccination is usually recommended if you’ll be traveling in areas where there is risk of yellow fever transmission.

 - Requirement: A vaccination certificate is required for travelers aged ≥ 1 year coming from Brazil.
-Note: This also applies to airport transit stops (no exit through immigration checkpoint) longer than 12 hours in Brazil.
+This also applies to airport transit stops (no exit through immigration checkpoint) longer than 12 hours in Brazil.